- School of Law Home

 Exam Procedures and Instructions

-- Both first-year and upper-level students must report to the examination distribution center between 8 and 8:15 a.m. if they are taking a morning exam and between 1 and 1:15 p.m. if they are taking an afternoon exam.
-A School of Law staff member will begin each exam.
+Both first-year and upper-level students must report to the examination distribution center between 8 and 8:15 a.m. if they are taking a morning exam and between 1 and 1:15 p.m. if they are taking an afternoon exam.
+A Proctor will begin each exam.

-- Students are responsible for completing their exams within the period designated by the professor.
-They may employ silent timing devices for this purpose.
+Students are responsible for completing their exams within the period designated by the professor.

-- Exams are not proctored.
-Any problems including honor code violations within an exam room should be reported to the registrar.
+All exams are proctored.
+Any problems, including honor code violations within an exam room, should be reported to the registrar.

 The "Quiet Period"